SNodeC/snode.c/docs/ai/openai/codex/a1-3-commands-filesystem-reviews-approvals.md

 policy, rather than symbol-list equivalence alone, decides whether a SOVERSION change is warranted.

-At the B4 checkpoint, the established `TypedServerRequest` alternatives keep indices 0 through 4 and the three newly typed legacy/permission requests are appended at indices 5 through 7. `CommandApprovalRequest` and `FileChangeApprovalRequest` retain their existing source-level field names but
+The established `TypedServerRequest` alternatives keep indices 0 through 4 and the three newly typed legacy/permission requests are appended at indices 5 through 7. `CommandApprovalRequest` and `FileChangeApprovalRequest` retain their existing source-level field names but